 The movie started off bad, then it got worse for Robocop, a law officer named Murphy.
 Think about it.

 The reason why ED-209 shot Kinney even after he put the gun down: the robot says "put down your weapon," and Kinney throws it away.
-ED-209's sensors did not register Kinney's motion as actually setting the gun down as instructed, so, to ED-209, Kinney hadn't complied and still had the gun.
+ED-209's sensors did not register Kinney's motion as setting the gun down as instructed, so, to ED-209, Kinney hadn't complied and still had the gun.
+This is why Robo operates better; his human brain can make these distinctions without deliberate programing.

 From a corporate stand-point, Dick Jones' "guaranteed military sales, 25 years of spare parts, renovation programs" plan for the ED-209 turns out to be much more solid than Bob Morton's: Robocop is not cost effective, he's irreplaceable, and needs millions of dollars of maintenance every year.
-Meanwhile ED-209, while not very good at police duty, did turn out to be a capable (and easily manufactured) sentry bot and widely employed as security/military drones.
+Meanwhile ED-209, while not very good at police duty, is a capable (and easily manufactured) sentry bot and widely employed as security/military drones.
 Even its toys are very popular and sought-after in the real world!

 Public servants are forbidden to strike.
 However, the police are a subsidiary of a private company and overseen by the villain who has no regard for them.
 The strike is in fact useful to both parties as Jones doesn't need to worry about any police coming to Murphy's rescue and interfering with Boddicker.
 Robocop himself does not have to worry about innocent cops getting in his way or being stopped from doing his duty by the police retrieving him and shutting him down.